DenisBurimov/drf/README.md

 - pytest (don't add .vscode foder to .gitignore)
 - API
 - templates with tailwind CSS
+- HTMX for rerendering only needed frontend components

 ## For running Tailwind server with constant reload: